-- Similarly, UPMC accounts for 73 percent of care in the 10 neighborhoods within Allegheny County with the highest population of African-American residents.
+- Similarly, UPMC accounts for 79 percent of care in the 10 neighborhoods within Allegheny County with the highest unemployment rates.

-- UPMC has long made voluntary financial contributions to city and county governments and school districts.
-These “payment in lieu of taxes” (PILOT) arrangements total nearly $40 million since 1989.
+- UPMC has long made financial contributions to city and county governments and school districts.
+These “payment in lieu of taxes” (PILOT) arrangements total more than $40 million since 1989.

-The creation of UPMC’s hospital network has contributed more than half a billion dollars to creating or maintaining strong, community-based health care foundations, including:
+The creation of UPMC’s hospital network has contributed more than half a billion dollars to creating or maintaining strong, community-based health care foundations.